ljvmiranda921/ljvmiranda921.github.io/projects/_posts/2017-01-17-de-trained-neural-network-for-solving-the-two-spiral-problem.md

 ---
-layout: post
+layout: viz
-title: "DE-trained Neural Network for Solving the Two Spiral Problem"
+title: "DE Neural Network"
 date: 2017-01-17
 category: projects
 comments: true
-description: "Trained a neural network using differential evolution to solve the two-spiral problem"
+description: "Trained a neural network using differential evolution (DE) to solve the two-spiral problem"
 ---

 This is a simple implementation of a 2-16-1 neural network trained using Particle Swarm Optimization in order to solve the two-spiral problem.
 The $$\sin(z)$$ and $$\sigma(z)$$ activation functions were used for the input-hidden and hidden-output layers respectively.
 The cross-entropy error was used as the cost function.
 The two-spiral problem is a particularly difficult problem that requires separating two logistic spirals from one another [1] [2].